k-anne222/card-website/README.md

 ## Backend
 3. A tool to control sound
-4. A tool to control Log In and Log Out
+4. A tool to control Log In and Log Out (no)
-4. A tool to control the game algorithm
+5. A tool to control the game algorithm

 ## Rule of Game
-1. Receive a total of 10 cards of character and potion cards at the beginning
+1. Receive a total of 10 cards of character and potion(booster) cards at the beginning as card distribution

+     a.
+7 character cards

+     b.
+3 potion(booster) card

+2. Each player rolls the dice to decide which player goes first; they then take whatever is given on the stack i.e. sp attack / attack

+     - you roll the dice only once when we start the game; just to choose which player goes first!

+3. Each player has to pick up attack cards from the middle pile

+4. The max number of cards each player can place on their display board = 4 cards (i.e. 2 char, 1 buffer, 1 middle)

+5. Depending on the speed of the character:

+     Selecting a character card from the "inventory" (not the display board!) to move to the display board:

+   a. if the selected character's card speed is 20, the user can use the character card with/without one of the booster cards in one turn but must with atk/sp.atk

-2. if speed is 20, able to use 2 cards in one turn, if 10, user is able to immediately use card at their turn but if speed is 5, have to skip their turn
+   b. if the character speed is 10, the user is able to immediately use one character card at their turn with atk/sp.atk

+   c. if the character speed is 5, the player skips their own turn
+        (1. if the speed of the character card you selected to move from the inventory and place to the display board...)

-each 'character' card has spd, hp, atk, sp. atk attributes, each 'potion' card gives a buffer (def or spd or atk multiplier) and each 'spell' card tells user which atk to use (atk or sp.atk)
+Each 'character' card has spd, hp, atk, sp.atk attributes, each 'potion' card gives a buffer (def or spd or atk multiplier) and each 'spell' card tells the user which atk to use (atk or sp.atk)

-[all spell cards have 20 spd]
+## Win Condition

-game carries on every round until user.Score + op.Score = 11
+- The game carries on every round until user.Score + op.Score = 11

-whoever has highest percentage of character cards left wins the round
+- Whoever has the highest percentage of character cards left wins the round

-have to pick up attack cards from middle pile

-as soon as the card distribution,

-roll the dice to choose which player goes first then take whatever given on the stack i.e. sp attack / attack

 <!-- getElementByClass("my-card") (but more precisely the character card) onClick -->

 <!-- appears on the displayBoard (remain/keep the rotation) -->

-max cards on display board = 4 cards (i.e. 2 char, 1 buffer, 1 middle)

-you only roll the dice once when we start the game just only to choose which player goes first!

-## display board:
+## About the Display Board:

 <!-- click one of the cards on the display board then it will be vibrated shortly indicate that it cannot be moved (give a motion) -->

 <!-- top of the screen, give notification say, cannot be replaced! -->

-once the card is on the display board, it cannot be replaced nor removed (until it’s used); if you attempt, there will be a notification alarming that you can't
+Once the card is on the display board, it cannot be replaced nor removed (until it’s used); if you attempt, there will be a notification alarming that you can't

-## how to play

-as soon as the card distribution, roll the dice to choose which player goes first then take whatever given on the stack i.e. sp attack / attack

-getElementByClass("my-card") (but more precisely the charcter card) onClick appears on the displayBoard (remain/keep the rotation) max cards on display board = 4 cards (i.e. 2 char, 1 buffer, 1 middle)

-you only roll the dice once when we start the game just only to choose which player goes first!

 ### Free Audio
 src: https://pixabay.com/music/beats-night-detective-226857/